 Immigration SA will make every effort to process your application efficiently.
 You, as the primary applicant (or if instructed in writing by you, your Migration Agent/authorised recipient) will be contacted regarding the outcome of the decision.

-We may fast-track applications if there are extenuating or compelling circumstances that are unforeseen AND beyond your control.
+Immigration SA will only fast track applications in exceptionally rare circumstances.
+It would require extenuating circumstances that are unforeseen AND beyond your control.
 An approaching age limit, or imminent expiry of documents or work experience will not be deemed unforeseen AND beyond your control.

 The processing timeframes published for assessment are to be used as a guide only.
 While Immigration SA will endeavor to process your application as efficiently as possible there may be circumstances where this timeframe is not able to be met.